-The NBOCA merits special attention.
-Whilst the Association has been involved with this audit since June 1997, supported by Jeff Stamatakis, forerunners existed from the Northern Region, Trent/Wales, Wessex and Lothian.
-These audits were poorly funded but the enthusiasm and desire for accurate data collection served as a catalyst for a national audit.
-Initially the NBOCA was voluntary but recruitment issues led to a case ascertainment of only 30% of eligible patients.
-Poor risk adjustment led to discrepancies between apparent and actual quality of some high-performance units.
+The National Bowel Cancer Audit merits special attention.
+Whilst the Association has been involved with this audit since June 1997, supported by Jeff Stematakis, forerunners existed from the Northern Region, Trent/Wales, Wessex and Lothian.
+These audits were poorly funded but the enthusiasm and desire for accurate data collection served as a catalyst for a National audit.
+Initially NBOCA was voluntary but recruitment issues led to a case ascertainment of only 30% of eligible patients.
+Poor risk adjustment led to discrepancies between apparent and actual quality of some high performance units.
 By 2013 it was clear that the Government was intent on publishing surgeon-specific data.
-The ACPGBI was adamant that it retained control of NBOCA data on its release to ensure they were both accurate and representative.
-At this time national audits had been co-ordinated by the Healthcare Quality Improvement Partnership (HQIP) and they agreed to support the national colorectal cancer audit on two conditions: an increase in case ascertainment and an agreement by the ACPGBI to work towards publication of identifiable outcomes.
-Surgeon-specific outcome data were published soon afterwards to include 90-day mortality as the main outcome, thereby including late perioperative deaths.
-Detailed oversight of this process by Graham Williams and his wife Angie ensured a robust process, and surgeon-specific outcomes are now regularly published, on a rolling basis, to ensure adequate numbers and publication of credible measures.
+The ACPGBI was adamant that it retained control of NBOCA data on its release to ensure it was both accurate and representative.
+At this time national audits had been coordinated by the Healthcare Quality Improvement Partnership (HQIP) and they agreed to support the national colorectal cancer audit on two conditions: an increase in case ascertainment and an agreement by the ACPGBI to work towards publication of identifiable outcomes.
+Surgeon specific outcome data was published soon afterwards to include 90 day mortality as its main outcome, thereby including late perioperative deaths.
+Detailed oversight of this process by Graham Williams and his wife Angie ensured a robust process and surgeon specific outcomes are now regularly published, on a rolling basis, to ensure adequate numbers and publication of credible measures.
 Risk stratification models were developed together with the Clinical Effectiveness Unit at the Royal College of Surgeons of England, ensuring fair presentation of data.
-High-volume surgeons, whose case mortality was within confidence thresholds, could be compared favourably with low-volume surgeons who had zero mortality.
-A robust policy of support for outlying units and surgeons was introduced, with the Consultant Outcome Publication now an annual feature on the website and very much at the forefront of the national audits.
+High volume surgeons, whose case mortality was within confidence thresholds, could be compared favourably with low volume surgeons who had zero mortality.
+A robust policy of support for outlying units and surgeons was introduced, with the Consultant Outcome Publication now an annual feature on the website and very much at the forefront of the National Audits.
 Credit must go to Jim Hill for leading on many of these more recent developments.

 The precise definition of a colorectal cancer surgeon remains controversial.
 Resection with curative intent in excess of 20 colorectal cancers was first proposed in March 2007.
-Despite no evidence to support it, this definition persists but is currently under consideration.
+Despite hard evidence in support, this definition persists but is under consideration currently.

-In 2014 the NBOCA reported enormous variation in core outcomes.
-Wales was a prominent outlier compared with the individual regions in England but the data were potentially flawed.
+In 2014 NBOCA reported enormous variation in core outcomes.
+Wales was a prominent outlier compared with the individual regions in England but the data was potentially flawed.
 Although data collected in Wales would have allowed for risk adjustment, the Clinical Effectiveness Unit was unable to gain access to it.
 Chapter representatives were keen to explore other potential reasons for outlying status and the Association offered help.
-In 2015 an Extraordinary Meeting was convened by the ACPGBI to bring together Chapter representatives and representatives from all the Welsh Trusts to present their data and explore the discrepancies.
-The important outcome was a recommendation to the Welsh Assembly to properly fund multidisciplinary team (MDT) working and to emphasise the importance of strict audit data collection.
+In 2015 an extraordinary meeting was convened by the ACPGBI, to bring together chapter representatives and representatives from all the Welsh Trusts to present their data and explore the discrepancies.
+The important outcome was a recommendation to the Welsh Assembly to properly fund MDT working and to emphasise the importance of strict audit data collection.